-Restructuring phase – from administrator to host, from woollen blankets to duvets, and from dormitories to predominantly 2-bed and 4-bed rooms.
+Restructuring phase – from administrator to host, from woollen blankets to duvets, and from dormitories to predominantly 2-bed, 4-bed and 6-bed rooms.

 Tourism has changed enormously over the years.
 The keywords here are market globalisation, altered competitive environment as well as the new requirements and heightened conscientiousness of the guests.

 A total of 836,298 overnight guests are recorded by the now 67 Swiss Youth Hostels.
 In the same year the in-house travel agency “Jugi Tours” is sold off.